acfr/RobustNeuralNetworks.jl/docs/src/examples/echo_ren.md

 *This example was first presented in Section IX of [Revay, Wang & Manchester (2021)](https://doi.org/10.48550/arXiv.2104.05942).*

-We can use RENs and LBDNs for a lot more than just learning-based problems.
+RENs and LBDNs can be used for a lot more than just learning-based problems.
 In this example, we'll see how RENs can be used to design nonlinear feedback controllers with stability guarantees for linear dynamical systems with constraints.
 Introducing constraints (eg: minimum/maximum control inputs) often means that nonlinear controllers perform better than linear policies.
 A common approach is to use *Model Predictive Control* ([MPC](https://en.wikipedia.org/wiki/Model_predictive_control)).
 In our case, we'll use convex optimisation to design a nonlinear controller.
 The controller will be an [*echo state network*](https://en.wikipedia.org/wiki/Echo_state_network) based on a contracting REN.
-We'll use this alongside the [*Youla-Kucera parameterisation*](https://www.sciencedirect.com/science/article/pii/S1367578820300249) to guarantee stability during optimisation.
+We'll use this alongside the [*Youla-Kucera parameterisation*](https://www.sciencedirect.com/science/article/pii/S1367578820300249) to guarantee stability of the final controller.

-For a detailed explanation of the theory behind this example, please read the original [paper](https://doi.org/10.48550/arXiv.2104.05942).
-For more on using RENs with the Youla parameterisation, see [Wang et al. (2022)](https://ieeexplore.ieee.org/abstract/document/9802667) or [Barbara et al. (2023)](https://doi.org/10.48550/arXiv.2304.06193).
+For a detailed explanation of the theory behind this example, please read Section IX of the original [paper](https://doi.org/10.48550/arXiv.2104.05942).
+For more on using RENs with the Youla parameterisation, see [Wang et al. (2022)](https://ieeexplore.ieee.org/abstract/document/9802667) and [Barbara et al. (2023)](https://doi.org/10.48550/arXiv.2304.06193).

 ## 1. Background theory

 ### Stabilising a linear system

 We'll start with some background on the structure of linear systems and output-feedback controllers.
-Consider a discrete-time linear system with state vector ``x_t``, control signal ``u_t``, external inputs ``d_t``, measured output ``y_t,`` and some performance variable to be kept small ``z_t``.
+Consider a discrete-time linear system with state vector ``x_t``, control signal ``u_t``, external inputs ``d_t``, measured output ``y_t,`` and some performance variable ``z_t`` to be kept small.

 ```math
 \begin{aligned}